KeYProject/ProofScriptDebugger/website/docs/index.md

 </video>
 </center>

-In this video we demonstrate the interactive point and click rule applications after selecting the interactive button.We further demonstrate how the interaction is included to the original script.
+In this video we demonstrate the interactive point and click rule applications after selecting the interactive button.
+We further demonstrate how the interaction is included to the original script.

 <center>
 <video width="80%"  controls>